-The Natural Histories Project was produced as a part of the four Natural History Initiative workshops held in 2011.
+The Natural Histories Project was produced as a part of four workshops held in 2011 with support from the National Science Foundation and the University of Washington College of the Environment.
 These workshops were designed to initiate a dialogue between a broad range of naturalists (from ecopsychologists, ecologists and geologists to middle school teachers, environmental educators and university presidents) about the re-imaging of natural history.
 All four workshops focused on the future of natural history, and the workshops focused on four broad areas: society, education, environmental research and environmental management.
 Biographies of the participants are included on each conversation page.

 The audio and photographs displayed here were collected by Benjamin Drummond and Sara Joy Steele during the working meetings.
 Participants sat down in pairs to ask questions, share ideas and tell stories about the future of natural history.
 This site showcases excerpts from those conversations in the spirit of bringing the discussion to a larger community.
 You can read more about the process on Benj and Sara's blog.